Working together for a healthier environment

 Energy and Climate Change (top)

-The Council will work to strengthen the utility-provided energy efficiency programs currently offered in Iowa and to ensure future programs save even more energy.
+The Council will work to strengthen the utility energy efficiency programs in Iowa.
 Our action in this area will:

-- reduce the energy use of houses and buildings with energy and building codes.
-The Council will also work to improve compliance and enforcement of current energy and building codes and support the adoption of the newest energy codes.
+- Reduce the energy use of buildings with energy and building codes.
+The Council will work to improve compliance and enforcement of current energy and building codes and support the adoption of the newest codes.

 The Council will advocate for policies and practices at the local, state, and federal level that encourage development of distributed renewable energy technologies, combined heat and power, and large-scale renewable energy projects.
 Actions we support will:

-- improve the financial incentives and technical assistance available for farmers, businesses, and residents to own their own wind turbine, solar panel, or other clean energy technology.
-This may include improving and expanding incentives such as net metering, loan and grant programs, tax credits, and advanced renewable tariffs and incentive rates.
+- Improve the financial incentives and technical assistance available for farmers, businesses, and residents to own their own wind turbine, solar panel, or other clean energy technology.
+This may include preserving, improving, or expanding incentives such as net metering, loan and grant programs, tax credits, third party power purchase agreements, and renewable incentive rates.
 It may also include removing barriers, such as unfair interconnection practices, high utility standby rates and demand charges, and overly restrictive local ordinances.

-- ensure that sufficient high-voltage transmission infrastructure exists to allow for significant additions of wind power, such as reaching 10,000 megawatt and 20,000 megawatt milestones of installed wind capacity in Iowa.
-Transmission constraints are already limiting wind energy development, but specific proposals are emerging to facilitate the construction of additional wind generation capacity.
+- Ensure that sufficient high-voltage transmission infrastructure exists to allow for significant additions of wind power, such as reaching 10,000 megawatt and 20,000 megawatt milestones of installed wind capacity in Iowa.
+Transmission constraints are already limiting wind energy development, but specific proposals are moving forward to facilitate the construction of additional wind capacity.
 The Council will work with partners to evaluate these proposals and support them when appropriate.